 Keep your resume short.

-Remember, you are submitting a resume—not a script about your life.
-If it’s too long chances are high that they won’t even bother reading it.
-Keep your resume short, yet interesting.
+Remember, you submit a resume—not a script about your life.
+If it's too long, chances are high that they won't even bother reading it.
+So keep your resume short yet interesting.
 Because it only takes a typical hiring manager 7.4 seconds to review a resume, make sure that it will only take the recruiter 7 seconds or less to know how qualified you are for the position.

-If you make an effort to customize your resume, use all the relevant keywords, and highlight your achievements, you can make your resume as a caregiver stand out.
-It may take you a long time to write it, but what’s important is that you increase your chances of receiving the call for an interview and who knows, you might even be hired after!
+If you try to customize your resume, use all the relevant keywords, and highlight your achievements, you can make your resume as a caregiver stand out.
+It may take a long time to write it, but what's important is that you increase your chances of receiving the call for an interview and who knows, you might even be hired after!